anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 # Databricks workshop

+For the latest version of the Data Engineering and Machine Learning workshops on the New York Taxi dataset - go to - For the latest version of the workshop, go to: https://github.com/Microsoft/Azure-Databricks-NYC-Taxi-Workshop <br>

 This is a multi-part (free) workshop featuring Azure Databricks.
 It covers basics of working with Azure Data Services from Spark on Databricks with Chicago crimes public dataset, followed by an end-to-end data engineering workshop with the NYC Taxi public dataset, and finally an end-to-end machine learning workshop.
 The workshop is offered in Scala and Python.<br>

 The goal of this workshop is deliver a clear understanding of how to provision Azure data services, how the data services services integrate with Spark on Azure Databricks, to give you end to end experience with basic data engineering and basic data science on Azure Databricks, and to share some boilerplate code to use in your projects.<br>